datastax/python-driver/docs/security.rst

 when new sockets are created.

-If you create your SSLContext using `ssl.create_default_context <https://docs.python.org/3/library/ssl.html#ssl.create_default_context>`_, be aware that SSLContext.check_hostname is set to True by default.
-So the hostname validation will be done by Python and not the driver.
+If you create your SSLContext using `ssl.create_default_context <https://docs.python.org/3/library/ssl.html#ssl.create_default_context>`_, be aware that SSLContext.check_hostname is set to True by default, so the hostname validation will be done by Python and not the driver.
 For this reason, we need to set the server_hostname at best effort, which is the resolved ip address.
 If this validation needs to be done against the FQDN, consider enabling it using the ssl_options as described in the following examples or implement your own :class:`~.connection.EndPoint` and